awsdocs/aws-data-exchange-user-guide/doc_source/heartbeat.md

 # Tutorial: Subscribe to AWS Data Exchange Heartbeat on AWS Data Exchange<a name="heartbeat"></a>

-AWS Data Exchange Heartbeat \(Test product\) is a free product that is made available to subscribers to understand how to interact with an AWS Data Exchange product subscription\.
+AWS Data Exchange Heartbeat \(Test product\) is a free product that subscribers can use to understand how to interact with an AWS Data Exchange product subscription\.
 You can use it for testing purposes and to get familiar with the AWS Data Exchange API and concepts\.

 AWS Data Exchange Heartbeat contains a single data set named **Heartbeat**\.
 Approximately every 15 minutes, a new revision is published to this data set\.